MohammedAhmed1-cell/Github_Portfolio25/README.md

 # Week 1 - EXCEL
 (I lost my workbook)
-- However what i did was learning about EXCEL and how it works by creating tables and differnt types of charts.
+- However what i did was learning about EXCEL and how it works by creating tables and different types of charts and pivot tables.
 Also using formulas and mathematic lines to get caluculations to get data from a table of data.

 <img width="875" height="475" alt="Screenshot 2025-11-04 at 10 10 47" src="https://github.com/user-attachments/assets/fb4c800e-59fa-43bc-9d39-60cf3c364aff" />